-Some children benefit from participating in a quick sensory circuit session, for example at the end of the day to ease the transition from school to home, or from breaktime to ease into the next lesson.
+Some children benefit from participating in a quick sensory circuit session at the beginning or end of the day to ease the transition from home to school and vice versa.

 End of year transitions to new classes or to Junior School are handled sensitively.
 Teachers have allocated time to talk to the new teacher and each class has transition sessions towards the end of the summer term in their new class.
 Information that is transferred to the next class or school includes behaviour and safeguarding information, as well as academic.